javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![](proto-animal-rabbit-walk-3.svg)

 If we had other objects like `bird`, `snake` etc inheriting from `animal`, they would also gain access to methods of `animal`.
-But `this` in each method would be the corresponding object, evaluated at the call-time (before dot), not `animal`.
+But `this` in each method call would be the corresponding object, evaluated at the call-time (before dot), not `animal`.
 So when we write data into `this`, it is stored into these objects.

 As a result, methods are shared, but the object state is not.